Cricket: Bangladesh V Sri Lanka Asia Cup Scores - UrduPoint

 Cricket: Bangladesh V Sri Lanka Asia Cup Scores

-Scores from the first innings of the Asia Cup match between Sri Lanka and Bangladesh in Pallekele on Thursday
+Scores from the the Asia Cup match between Sri Lanka and Bangladesh in Pallekele on Thursday